Chapter 2 The Pre-Travel Consultation Counseling & Advice for Travelers

 Ear and sinus

 Ear barotrauma is the most common injury in divers.
 On descent, failure to equalize pressure changes in the middle ear space creates a pressure gradient across the eardrum.
-This pressure change must be controlled through proper equalization techniques to avoid bleeding or fluid accumulation in the middle ear, and stretching or rupture of the eardrum and the membranes covering the windows of the inner ear.
+This pressure change must be controlled through proper equalization techniques to avoid bleeding or fluid accumulation in the middle ear and avoid stretching or rupture of the eardrum and the membranes covering the windows of the inner ear.
 Symptoms of barotrauma include the following:

 - tinnitus (ringing in the ears)